Methylethyltryptamine: Use and effects

 MET was briefly mentioned in Alexander Shulgin's TiHKAL (Tryptamines I Have Known and Loved) and other publications, where he has stated it to be orally active as a psychedelic at doses of 80 to 100 mg.
 Its duration, onset, and peak were not provided.
 The free base of MET has been reported to be active as a psychedelic via vaporization at a dose of 15 mg per informal anecdotal reports.
 Very little information is available on the effects of MET.
 However, its effects have been reported to include hallucinations, euphoria, tactile enhancement, cognitive effects, pupil dilation, muscle cramps, teeth grinding, and increased heart rate and blood pressure.

 Pharmacology

 Pharmacodynamics

 MET is a serotonin 5-HT_{2A} and 5-HT_{2C} receptor partial agonist.
 It shows very weak activity as an agonist of the serotonin 5-HT_{1A} and 5-HT_{2B} receptors.
 In addition to acting at the serotonin 5-HT_{2} receptors, MET is a serotonin releasing agent with lower potency.
 It produces the head-twitch response, a behavioral proxy of psychedelic effects, in animals.

 Chemistry

 MET, also known as N-methyl-N-ethyltryptamine, is a substituted tryptamine derivative.
 It is closely related to N,N-dimethyltryptamine (DMT) and to other N,N-dialkylated tryptamines.

 Analogues

 Analogues of MET besides DMT include DET, DPT, DiPT, DBT, MiPT, MBT, EPT, EiPT, and PiPT, among others.
-Derivatives of MET include 4-HO-MET, 5-MeO-MET, bretisilocin (5-fluoro-MET; GM-2505), and 7-F-5-MeO-MET, among others.
+Derivatives of MET include 4-HO-MET, 5-HO-MET, 5-MeO-MET, bretisilocin (5-fluoro-MET; GM-2505), and 7-F-5-MeO-MET, among others.